 - Annuitants age 65+, ineligible for Medicare free Part A coverage

 Annuitants interested in opting out and receiving the incentive must complete a financial incentive opt-out application and provide proof of other major medical insurance by an entity other than the CMS.
 Annuitants electing to opt out cannot be enrolled as a dependent in any other plan administered by CMS (i.e., TRIP, CIP or LGHP).
-The opt-out with financial incentive application and proof of other coverage must be submitted to the annuitant's retirement system.
+The opt-out with financial incentive application and proof of other coverage must be submitted to the annuitant's retirement system (For more information and to receive the application packet, you must contact your retirement system).
 Approved financial incentive opt-out applications will become effective the first day of the month following receipt of the application by the retirement system.

 Effective with the passage of PA 98-0019, all annuitants enrolled in the opt-out program who are receiving an incentive, regardless of the amount, will be required to submit proof of other coverage on an annual basis.
 CMS will send additional information regarding this annual submission to impacted annuitants.